 David Platter is a working studio artist and educator.
-He has taught studio art at the University of Kansas, Emporia State University, MidAmerica Nazarene University, and most recently served as Assistant Professor and Department Chair at Southwest Baptist University.
+He has taught studio art at the University of Kansas, Emporia State University, MidAmerica Nazarene University, Southwest Baptist University and currently serves as Associate Professor of Art and Design as well as Art Gallery Director and University Art Collection Curator at Dordt University in NW Iowa.
 David earned an MFA degree from the University of Kansas with distinction as an Outstanding Achievement award recipient from the International Sculpture Center.

 Platter has an extensive national and international exhibit record that includes exhibiting work at Grounds for Sculpture in Hamilton, NJ, Art St Urban and Art Basel in Switzerland, the Kemper Museum of Contemporary Art in Kansas City, and the Missoula Museum of Art in Missoula, MT.